 What is Symmetric Encryption?

 Symmetric Encryption is a form of encryption.
 They use certain algorithms in the process.
-It is popularly known as”Secret Key” Encryption as well since they need to protect the key from third-party individuals.
+It is also popularly known as”Secret Key” Encryption since they need to protect the key from third-party individuals.

 Symmetric Encryption has the biggest advantage of being fast and efficient for the users.
 The rate per bit of key is quite fast.
 The main disadvantage this process has is that the sender and the receiver have to have mutual trust between them as they will use the same key to open the information.

-The process of Symmetric Encryption is far much older than all the other Encryption techniques available nowadays, including Asymmetric Encryption.
+The Symmetric Encryption process is far older than all the other Encryption techniques available nowadays, including Asymmetric Encryption.

 The biggest disadvantage that the process of symmetric Encryption has is the sharing of keys.
 Ideally, the key is already shared between the parties ahead of the message sent and received.